How to read your credit card statement

 How can I dispute billing errors?

-The Federal Trade Commission (FTC) offers a sample dispute letter that consumers can use to notify the card issuer in writing.
+The Federal Trade Commission offers a sample dispute letter that consumers can use to notify the card issuer in writing.

-Reading your credit card statement can help you stay on top of your spending and any changes to your account.
+Reading your credit card statement can help you stay on top of your spending as well as any changes to your account.
+To better understand how it all works, you could check out these common credit card terms.